yonilerner/cs2-retakes-allocator/README.md

 - `UseOnTickFeatures`: Set to false if you want better performance and dont want any OnTick features, including:
   - Bombsite center announcement
   - Advanced gun menu
+- `AutoUpdateSignatures `: When true, the plugin will always try to download the latest custom game data/signatures on startup.
+A game server restart may be required to apply the new signatures after they have been downloaded.
+If this is disabled, the plugin will fallback to using the default CS# game data/signatures.
+- `CapabilityWeaponPaints`: When true, will try to use the custom game data `GiveNamedItem2` that will maintain weapon paints in non-standard situations.
+This is enabled by default for backwards compatibility, but is less stable.
+If this option is enabled, `AutoUpdateSignatures` should also be enabled.
+If you dont want to use `AutoUpdateSignatures`, at least ensure that the custom game data/signatures are updated correctly, since this `GiveNamedItem2` is not in the default game data/signatures.

 ### Commands